streamlit/docs/content/kb/tutorials/databases/aws-s3.md

 <Important>

-Be sure to replace `xxx` above with the values you noted down earlier, and add this file to `.gitignore` so you don't commit it to your Github repo!
+Be sure to replace `xxx` above with the values you noted down earlier, and add this file to `.gitignore` so you don't commit it to your GitHub repo!

 </Important>

 ## Copy your app secrets to the cloud

-As the `secrets.toml` file above is not committed to Github, you need to pass its content to your deployed app (on Streamlit Cloud) separately.
+As the `secrets.toml` file above is not committed to GitHub, you need to pass its content to your deployed app (on Streamlit Cloud) separately.
 Go to the [app dashboard](https://share.streamlit.io/) and in the app's dropdown menu, click on **Edit Secrets**.
 Copy the content of `secrets.toml` into the text area.
 More information is available at [Secrets Management](/streamlit-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management).

 ![Secrets manager screenshot](/images/databases/edit-secrets.png)